martin-stepwolf/laravel8-livewire-publications/.job-interview/questions.md

 ### Question 1.

-In a task it requires you to identify a string that contains the word "laravel" (case insensitive).
+In a task it requires you to identify a string that contains the word "laravel" (case-insensitive).
 You've written the following code:

 ```
 <?php